-Do not walk alone at night; stay in lighted walkways or call UT Police to request an escort to your vehicle.
+Don't walk alone at night.
+Stay in lighted walkways or call UT Police to request an escort to your vehicle.

+Trust your instincts.
 If you see any suspicious persons or vehicles, contact UT Police immediately at 713-792-2890.
-Trust your instincts - data show that approximately 75 percent of calls about suspicious persons result in a criminal trespass warning being issued or an arrest.